-AS urban populations grow increasingly diverse, many cities are turning to technology and smart city solutions to build more livable environments and improve the delivery of public services.1 These initiatives have the potential to expand access to city services, improve public engagement, and spur economic growth.
+AS urban populations grow increasingly diverse, many cities are turning to technology and smart city solutions to build more livable environments and improve the delivery of public services.1 These initiatives have the potential to expand access to city services, improve public engagement and spur economic growth.
 However, smart city design and implementation shortcomings, coupled with the digital divide between different population segments, might unintentionally leave some communities behind.
 This is forcing cities to confront the question: How can digital solutions advance, rather than impede, inclusion?

 This article explores the relationship between technological innovation and inclusion in today’s cities.
-Based on research, interviews, and engagement with city leaders around the world, we outline approaches that municipal governments can apply to make digital solutions more accessible and useful for their residents.
+Based on research, interviews and engagement with city leaders around the world, we outline approaches that municipal governments can apply to make digital solutions more accessible and useful for their residents.

-The idea that everyone should be able to use the same facilities, take part in the same activities, and enjoy the same experiences, including people who have a disability or other disadvantage.2
+The idea that everyone should be able to use the same facilities, take part in the same activities and enjoy the same experiences, including people who have a disability or other disadvantage.2

-These widening inequalities have brought the concept of inclusion to the forefront of urban development: providing all residents with equal access to city services, and allowing them to participate in municipal decision-making and benefit from the city’s economic growth.6 These efforts have been reinforced by calls to action from the international community.
-In 2012, the United Nations established Sustainable Development Goals to guide its development agenda through 2030, including aiming to “make cities and human settlements inclusive, safe, resilient, and sustainable.”7
+These widening inequalities have brought the concept of inclusion to the forefront of urban development: providing all residents with equal access to city services and allowing them to participate in municipal decision-making and benefit from the city’s economic growth.6 These efforts have been reinforced by calls to action from the international community.
+In 2012, the United Nations established Sustainable Development Goals to guide its development agenda through 2030, including aiming to “make cities and human settlements inclusive, safe, resilient and sustainable.”7

 Cities that effectively foster inclusion not only offer greater opportunities for their residents but often also reap widespread economic benefits.

-A study by the Urban Institute analyzed the relationship between inclusion and economic health in 274 of the largest cities in the United States over the past four decades.
+A study by the Urban Institute analysed the relationship between inclusion and economic health in 274 of the largest cities in the United States over the past four decades.
 The study found that, with few exceptions, cities that are more inclusive have better economic health indicators than those that are not.8

 Over the last decade, smart city initiatives have leveraged technology in many different ways.
-Data platforms and cloud-based systems enable cities to gather comprehensive data and make data-driven decisions, mobile applications allow residents to more easily communicate with local government, and sensor technology and predictive analytics help cities better align services with resident needs and proactively respond to crises before they arise.9
+Data platforms and cloud-based systems enable cities to gather comprehensive data and make data-driven decisions, mobile applications allow residents to more easily communicate with local government and sensor technology and predictive analytics help cities better align services with resident needs and proactively respond to crises before they arise.9

-For example, in Kolkata, India, a startup has provided postal addresses to more than 120,000 slum residents using geocoding technology, helping them obtain documentation to access government services, open bank accounts, and register to vote.10 In London, a joint venture between Google and the Royal London Society for Blind People is helping the visually impaired navigate the city’s transportation network using beacons to provide audio instructions via a smartphone application.11
+For example, in Kolkata, India, a startup has provided postal addresses to more than 120,000 slum residents using geocoding technology, helping them obtain documentation to access government services, open bank accounts and register to vote.10 In London, a joint venture between Google and the Royal London Society for Blind People is helping the visually impaired navigate the city’s transportation network using beacons to provide audio instructions via a smartphone application.11

 However, there are also examples of well-intentioned smart city initiatives inadvertently deepening existing inequalities when they lack transparency, fail to engage community members, or overlook residents’ diverse needs and preferences.
-In particular, some early initiatives drew criticism due to a perception that they focused too much on high-income city areas and failed to distribute benefits equitably within the city.12 These challenges generally stem from a set of common missteps during the three overarching phases of a smart city initiative: design, implementation, and reflection (figure 2).
+In particular, some early initiatives drew criticism due to a perception that they focussed too much on high-income city areas and failed to distribute benefits equitably within the city.12 These challenges generally stem from a set of common missteps during the three overarching phases of a smart city initiative: design, implementation and reflection (figure 2).

-“Cities often think about [smart city] programs in a homogenous way, not an equitable way.
+“Cities often think about [smart city] programmes in a homogenous way, not an equitable way.
 Without understanding the people that are going to live in this smart city—what their priorities and problems are—we’re not going to get to them … So, we must be very intentional about how we deploy for those communities.”

 —Aura Vasquez, former commissioner, Los Angeles Department of Water and Power13